Avoid getting infected.

 Follow the basics

 It really boils down to remembering and religiously following the basics.

-Use a strong password – Much of the account theft I see is due to poor passwords.
+Use a strong password – Much account theft is simply due to poor passwords.
 You must have a strong password on your banking accounts.
 It’s your best, first line of defense.

 Don’t share passwords – Giving your password to someone you “trust” is another way banking accounts often get compromised.
 The problem arises when the individual turns out to be not so trustworthy or not as security-conscious as you need them to be.

 Use two-factor when available.
 Two-factor (also “multi-factor”) authentication prevents unauthorized entry into your accounts even when the password is known.
 Using SMS, a dedicated app, or some other approach is the best way to truly lock down your most important accounts.